The term “Kill Kill’, often said by quarterbacks when they’re calling out their cadence. There’s a reason why quarterbacks yell “kill kill.”

 Black Right 50 Zebra Cobra Kill Yellow Left 59 Lion King

-In our play call above, we’re calling the first play, using the word “kill” as a break point, then calling the second play.
-The quarterback will get into the huddle and call both of these plays.
-Every player must make the adjustment on the fly based on what play is being run.
+In our play call above, we’re calling the first play, using the word “kill” as a breakpoint, then calling the second play.
+The quarterback will get into a huddle and call both of these plays.
+Every player must adjust on the fly based on what play is being run.

 This is why there’s no such thing as a “dumb football player”.
-Players must be able to not only memorize the first play as well as their assignment, they must be able to memorize the second play as well as their assignment in a moments notice.
+Players must be able to not only memorize the first play as well as their assignment, but they must also be able to memorize the second play as well as their assignment at a moment’s notice.

 In the NFL, players will often kill the play with 10-12 seconds left on the play clock.
 That is why the quarterback will yell kill, but he’ll also signal it by waving his hand back and forth around his neck.
-Time is of the essence when the quarterback makes the decision to kill the play.
+Time is of the essence when the quarterback decides to kill the play.